 Emilia Romagna region and its history

-Emilia Romagna is one of the regions of Italy.
+Emilia Romagna one of the regions of Italy.
 It extends south of the river Po until the ridge of the Apennine mountains.
 And along the Adriatic coast until the town of Cattolica.
 Hence its south-eastern part is the Romagna with the provinces of Forlì-Cesena, Rimini and Ravenna.
 This area includes also small fractions of Bologna and Ferrara.
-Furthermore the Republic of San Marino is located in Romagna.
+Furthermore, the Republic of San Marino is located in Romagna.
 Therefore, now Emilia Romagna is the name in which survives the contrast between the Roman-Byzantine exarchates lands, the Romània, and the Lombards or Longobardia.

 The land of the castles